 Up until 2014, the Scheinbergs wielded control of the PokerStars brand through its parent company, the Rational Group Ltd. At that time, Mark Scheinberg acted as the CEO and owned 75% of Rational’s stock.
-In June of that year, Rational and its brands (PokerStars, PokerStars Casino, Full Tilt Poker, and BetStars) got bought out by Canada’s Amaya Gaming Group for $4.9 billion.
+In June of that year, Rational and its brands (PokerStars, PokerStars Casino, Full Tilt, and BetStars) got bought out by Canada’s Amaya Gaming Group for $4.9 billion.
 At that time, the acquisition made Amaya the largest online gaming company publicly listed on the Toronto Stock Exchange (TSX).
 After some controversies involving the company’s former CEO (David Baazov), Amaya moved to change its name to The Stars Group Inc., in August 2017.
 In April of 2018, the company expanded further with its $4.7 billion acquisition of UK-facing Sky Betting & Gaming.
+In October 2019, Flutter Entertainment acquired the Stars Group.
 The current CEO, Rafi Ashkenazi, has been leading the company since 2016.

 Frequently Asked Questions